|

 dumbbell effect.

-To me the problem is: The bigger newsletters
+To me the problem is: The bigger newsletters don’t

-don't need to participate in the ad
+need to participate in the ad network, while

-to scale their ad budget.
+their ad spend.

 Getting to $50M revenue